 To say the humble spaghetti squash has got me all excited is an understatement.

 One bite of this fabulous, low carb squash and I began to envision all kinds of ways to use it.
-Ways to replace my former high carb favorite foods (like pasta and potatoes) so I can still enjoy comfort foods without hurting my body and feeling horrible after the glycemic payload delivered by pasta and potatoes.
-Comfort foods like Baked Spaghetti!
+Ways to replace your former high carb favorite foods (like pasta and potatoes) so you can still enjoy comfort foods without the glycemic payload delivered by pasta and potatoes.
+This Mock Baked Spaghetti is a comfort food you’re sure to love.

-This Mock Baked Spaghetti with Spaghetti Squash recipe was super easy to throw together using ingredients I had on hand.
+This recipe is super easy to throw together using ingredients you have on hand.
 I’m somewhat of a “purist” and prefer to not use prepackaged foods, but if you’re not you can use what you have.
-If you’re following the Trim Healthy Mama plan (read my book review and progress update posts!) just be sure to watch fat, carbs and any hidden sugars.
-This can be made either S or E style.

 - 4 c baked, shredded spaghetti squash.
 Read how to easily bake a whole spaghetti squash here

-- 1 pound lean ground meat – I used 97% lean ground turkey (For an E meal, use either grass fed beef, ground chicken or turkey breast, or venison OR any % ground meat rinsed in hot water after cooking)
+- 1 pound lean ground meat, any percent lean is fine for S (For an E meal, use either grass fed beef, ground chicken or turkey breast (96% lean or higher), or venison OR any % ground meat rinsed in hot water after cooking)

 - 3 c homemade marinara (recipe below)